ltoscano/fullstackml-docker-compose/README.md

 Notes:

 - Docker Compose allows you to access environment variables from the compose file `docker-compose.yml`.
-All variables (usernames, passwords, db name, access keys) used in the compose file are declared in `.env`.
+All variables (usernames, passwords, db names, access keys) used in the compose file are declared in the hidden file `.env`.

-- Often the TCP/5000 port used by the MLflow UI is also used by other applications.
+- Often the TCP/5000 port used by the MLflow UI is also (ab)used by other applications.
 For this reason, I mapped this port to TCP/5050 on the host machine.
 Anyway, the port mapping can be easily changed by editing the compose file.